riffcc/open/fantasy/adam2/gutoe.md

 In the case of time travel, an observer traveling through time can only interact in a way that causes self-resolving paradoxes or paradox-free changes, as any other interactions will be removed by the system automatically as they decrease entropy.

 Black holes in such a system would be cosmic information vacuums - near permanently storing anything that interacts with them, then emitting it in the form of Hawking radiation over cosmic timescales.
+They are known to significantly slow down time near their event horizon due to their immense gravitational pull, as described by general relativity.
+This effect, known as gravitational time dilation, occurs because the intense gravity of a black hole warps spacetime around it, causing time to pass more slowly as one approaches the event horizon.

+Consider a black hole as an information processor in an entropy-based system - black holes have been theorized to be maximum entropy objects, with their entropy proportional to the area of their event horizon, as proposed by the Bekenstein-Hawking entropy formula.
+This high entropy suggests that black holes are efficient at storing information.

 Quantum tunneling may occur within such a system as this system is compatible with the idea of wave-particle duality and quantum superposition - trust rails may be temporarily too weak to prevent tunneling from occurring under certain conditions.